Guide

 Scope of Work

-• Draft Convertible Note
+• Draft Convertible Promissory Note and related closing documentation

-• Finalize Convertible Note
+• Finalize Convertible Note for execution and closing

 $2,500